awsdocs/amazon-ec2-user-guide/doc_source/instance-console.md

 The ability to reboot instances that are otherwise unreachable is valuable for both troubleshooting and general instance management\.

  Just as you can reset a computer by pressing the reset button, you can reset EC2 instances using the Amazon EC2 console, CLI, or API\.
-For more information, see [Reboot Your Instance](ec2-instance-reboot.md)\.
+For more information, see [Reboot your instance](ec2-instance-reboot.md)\.

 **Warning**
 For Windows instances, this operation performs a hard reboot that might result in data corruption\.